The Rudd government opens and uses John Howard's asylum Gulag on Christmas Island

 One wonders how come the Immigration department would know this "people-smuggling information" in advance.

-So, soon after this information became public, just before Christmas, it was announced that the 800-bed Gulag was open for business.
+Soon after this information became public, just before Christmas, it was announced that the 800-bed Gulag was open for business.

-No reporter investigated how many dozen beds in the other two, more friendly processing facilities on the island, Phosphate Hill and the Construction Camp facility, were still vacant.
+None of Australia's reporters questioned how many dozen beds in the other two, more friendly processing facilities on the island, Phosphate Hill and the Construction Camp facility, were still vacant.

 Yet, less than a week later, on Christmas eve, all 12 passengers of the first boat that had arrived in 2008, and all 14 passengers of the second boat, were told that they were now ready to receive their permanent protection visas.